-- the State of Qatar (Qatar) in ongoing international litigation arising out of neighboring countries’ campaign of coercive economic measures against Qatar.
-In addition to leading teams pursuing litigation in the World Trade Organization (the WTO), Iain works closely with the Sidley team pursuing remedies against Saudi Arabia under international investment law and other legal counsel taking action in the International Court of Justice;
+Iain continues to work closely with the Sidley team pursuing remedies against Saudi Arabia under international investment law and other legal counsel taking action in the International Court of Justice.

-- the Government of the Faroe Islands, helping the client to secure withdrawal of the European Union’s coercive economic measures in relation to Atlanto-Scandian herring and Northeast Atlantic mackerel caught by Faroe Islanders.
+- Helping the Faroe Islands to secure withdrawal of the European Union’s coercive economic measures in relation to Atlanto-Scandian herring and Northeast Atlantic mackerel caught by Faroe Islanders.
 Sidley supported the Faroe Islands in pursuing a strategy involving parallel litigation in the WTO and under the United Nations Convention on the Law of the Sea.
+(EU – Atlanto-Scandian Herring).

 Iain’s understanding of the international problem-solving toolbox is bolstered by experience as a panelist in WTO dispute settlement and as a mediator in commercial disputes.
-He also counsels clients on trade law compliance when adopting new measures.
+He is listed on the WTO’s Indicative List of dispute settlement panelists.
+Iain also counsels clients on trade law compliance when adopting new measures.
 For example, Iain assisted the Organization of Eastern Caribbean States (OECS) to design trade measures responding to COVID-19 in a WTO-consistent manner

-Iain has lived and worked in New Zealand, Canada, Australia and Switzerland.
-In addition to his dispute resolution work, Iain has developed a sound knowledge of public international law and, as a public servant in New Zealand, was counsel to teams negotiating bilateral investment treaties, and negotiating and implementing a diverse range of intergovernmental trade agreements and arrangements.
-He has undertaken consulting projects for the Pacific Islands Forum Secretariat, the Asia-Pacific Economic Cooperation Secretariat and in the Arabian Gulf.
+In his 23-year career, Iain has lived and worked in New Zealand, Canada, Australia and Switzerland.
+In addition to his dispute resolution work, Iain has developed a sound knowledge of public international law and, as a public servant in New Zealand, was counsel to teams negotiating bilateral investment treaties, and negotiating and implementing a diverse range of intergovernmental agreements and arrangements.
+He has undertaken law reform and other consulting projects for the Pacific Islands Forum Secretariat, the Asia-Pacific Economic Cooperation Secretariat, the OECS and in the Arabian Gulf.

 Immediately before joining Sidley, Iain led the international trade practice of a large Australian law firm.
 Iain successfully represented clients in safeguard, anti-dumping and countervailing duty proceedings in Australia.
-Iain also represented clients, particularly universities and cultural institutions, in diverse matters ranging from sanctions and export control through to risks associated with exhibiting artwork possibly looted during the Nazi period in Europe.
+Iain also counselled clients (notably universities and cultural institutions) on their international engagements.
+In particular, he advised on economic sanctions and export control as well as private international law, including with respect to art work looted during the Nazi period in Europe.

-Iain features prominently in the international trade and World Trade Organization rankings of the leading bar publications such as Chambers, Who’s Who Legal and Best Lawyers.
+Iain features prominently in the international trade and World Trade Organization rankings of the leading bar publications.
 Most recently, Iain has been recognized as a leading individual in Chambers Europe 2019 in International Trade/WTO, where he is described as “wise and intellectually very strong.”
 Chambers Europe 2018 cites Iain as a “very good advocate” with extensive litigation and mediation experience.
-In addition, Iain has been recognized in the 2016, 2019 and 2020 editions of Best Lawyers in Switzerland for Trade Law.
-He is also listed in Who’s Who Legal 2019 for Trade and Customs, whilst in the 2018 edition described Iain as “experienced, knowledgeable and user-friendly” (2018), and “a top choice” for advice on WTO and international trade (2016).
+In addition, Iain has been recognized in recent editions of Best Lawyers in Switzerland (Trade Law) and Who’s Who Legal (Trade and Customs), whose 2018 edition described Iain as “experienced, knowledgeable and user-friendly”.